tminions/binocularss/README.md

 ### Physical Device

 Ensure that ADB is installed.
 This is so that Android Studio can communicate with your phone.
 You will need to activate developer mode.
+For instructions on how to install ADB, check the following [article](https://www.xda-developers.com/install-adb-windows-macos-linux/#adbsetup).

 1. Enable developer mode:
    - Go into `About this Phone`.
    - Find the `Build Number` heading, and click on it until a toast message pops up saying something along the lines of `You are a developer`.
-2. Go into devleoper settings (location varries by device), and enable `USB Debugging`.
+2. Go into developer settings (location varies by device), and enable `USB Debugging`.
 3. In Android Studio select the `APP` build configuration, select your device from the device drop down, and press the run button.

 ### Emulator